Teams policies and policy packages for Education

 Assigning a policy definition may take a while to propagate out to all the users and clients.
 You might want to do this when the user accounts are first created in Azure/M365, and whenever a new student joins the educational institute.

-Once your policy definition is created or updated, you can assign it to a user by selecting Manage users in policy page, searching for the desired user then applying the policy.
+Once your policy definition is created or updated, you can assign it to a user by selecting Manage users on the policy page, searching for the desired user, then applying the policy.

 Policy packages in Microsoft Teams

 For more reading, you can check out Manage policy packages in Microsoft Teams for step by step guidance on assigning single users a package, assigning packages in bulk to up to 5000 users, and managing and updating the policies linked to each package.

 A policy package in Teams collects predefined policies and policy settings that you learned about outlined above, and assigns them to users with similar roles in your institution.
 Policy packages simplify, streamline, and help provide consistency when managing policies.
 In normal practice, you assign each of your users a policy package, and redefine the policies in each package as needed to suit the needs of that user group.
 When you update settings in a package, all users assigned to that package are changed as a bulk update.

 Educational institutions in general have many users with unique needs, depending partly on the age and maturity of the students.
 For example, you may want to grant educators and staff full access to Microsoft Teams, but want to limit Microsoft Teams capabilities for students to encourage a safe and focused learning environment.
 You can use policy packages to tailor settings based on the needs of different cohorts in your educational institute community.